By: Brian Schutt

-At the beginning of each winter we see furnaces all over the city that haven’t been fired up since February or March get kicked on, then shut off.
+At the beginning of each winter, we see furnaces all over the city that haven’t been fired up since February or March get kicked on, then shut off.
 If you find yourself in this situation, don’t fret, there’s a good chance your system will be able to be fixed.
 In fact, it almost always can be fixed, save the situations where parts are obsolete.
-Read on for answers to the question: Should I repair or replace furnace?
+Read on for answers to the question: Should I repair or replace the furnace?

-The list below is by no means comprehensive, but gives some furnace fixes and common repairs that almost never should require you to have your furnace replaced.
+The list below is by no means comprehensive but gives some furnace fixes and common repairs that almost never should require you to have your furnace replaced.

 If you have an older furnace or air conditioner (10+ years), you might determine that a repair of $200 are more is enough to get you to replace your system.
 In addition, sometimes these smaller repairs can be indicative of other issues, so I don’t want you to think the small repair always solves every issue.

 On the flip side, the issues below are larger repairs that oftentimes have costs involved that make it worth pricing out a new furnace.
 A big factor again is the age of your furnace, but it’s never a bad idea to have a comparison cost before you make a decision.

 - Blower Motor

 - Inducer Motor

 - Control Board (this could be on another list too, depending on the brand)